Degeneration of Sliding-Window Factor Graph Optimization into Iterated Extended Kalman Filtering: Introduction

 In recent years, FGO, a Bayesian inference framework that represents states and measurements as nodes in a bipartite graph, has gained popularity in navigation community due to its effectiveness in solving nonlinear problems with non-Gaussian noises.
 Before its moment in navigation, the notion of factor graph was popular in the computer science field \cite{kschischang_factor_2002}\cite{loeliger_introduction_2004}.
-Fig \ref{fig:paper_count} shows the rising interest in FGO-based methods for navigation.
+Fig. \ref{fig:paper_count} shows the rising interest in FGO-based methods for navigation.
 Among these works, most of them focus on differences between FGO and EKF at an application level.
 A particular example is the Google Smartphone Decimeter Challenge (GSDC) \cite{fu_android_2020}.
 In the first and second challenges (2021-2022), FGO-based methods won the first place award by introducing more constraints and sliding window based estimation to facilitate the effect of GNSS measurement outliers \cite{suzuki_smartphone_2021}\cite{suzuki_2022_1st}.
-Interestingly, in the third challenge of 2023, a EKF smoother based system won the champion back with a fine-tuned configuration \cite{motooka_2024_first}.
+In the 2023 challenge, a refined EKF smoothing framework outperformed other complex models, proving that classic filters remain highly competitive when properly configured \cite{motooka_2024_first}.
+These results from GSDC challenges have exposed the enthusiasm of the community to compare FGO and EKF based methods.
+However, to dive into the analysis of the results, a fundamental ambiguity remains unresolved.
+Specifically, the theoretical boundary between EKF and FGO is often blurred in practice.
+Under this ambiguity, it remains impossible to discern whether performance gains stem from the optimization strategy itself or from specific parameter configurations like window size and iteration count.
+Thus, to construct a state estimator effectively, it is crucial to understand the theoretical relationship between FGO and EKF, and clarify the assumptions under which they become equivalent.